esmnext/esmx/examples/docs/src/en/guide/frameworks/html.md

             console.log('Server started: http://localhost:3000');
         });
     }
-} satisfies GezOptions;
+} satisfies EsmxOptions;
 ```

 This file serves as the entry point for development environment configuration and server startup, containing two core functions:

 1. `devApp` function: Responsible for creating and configuring the Rspack application instance for the development environment, supporting hot updates and live preview.
-2. `server` function: Responsible for creating and configuring the HTTP server, integrating Gez middleware to handle SSR requests.
+2. `server` function: Responsible for creating and configuring the HTTP server, integrating Esmx middleware to handle SSR requests.

 ### entry.server.ts